AnishSalvi1222/Working-with-tableau/section 3/README.md

 With the increasing population and decreasing employment.
-Calculate the unemploment count for male and female as per age for the respective years provided in the data set.
+Calculate the  average range of unemployment for male and female as per age for the respective years provided in the data set.